sojurner/Personal-blog/src/posts/culture/confusing-parts-of-korean-culture.md

 The friends that I've made during 2013-2015, all have jobs, and almost each one hate their lives because of this.
 They are forced to drink for long hours after a grueling work day, and have little to no choice but to repeat it over and over.

-## Cosmetic Surgery
+## Plastic Surgery

-This has been a controversial subject in Korea for as long as i can remember.
-Admittingly, I am not aware of their arguments for it.
-However, I think many would agree that if you dug deeper, this is an issue that stems from insecurity and lack of self-identity.
-I believe that the lack of self-confidence is a result of a socially ruthless competitive culture, in which it's boundaries have extended towards mental harm.
-That may very well be a stretch, but frighteningly, its reasonable to assume.
+This has been a controversial subject in Korea for as long as I can remember.
+The idea of going under the knife for cosmetic purposes, has slowly been normalized in their society.
+To me, this is an issue that stems from insecurity and lack of self-confidence as a result of a socially ruthless competitive culture, in which it's boundaries have extended towards mental harm.

-As an American, I'll never have an objection to freedom of choice.
-If someone wishes to partake in a cosmetic procudure, by all means, they should.
+Admittingly, I'm not entirely versed on the public's argument in support of cosmetic surgery, nor do I care enough to investigate.
+If someone is determined to partake in a cosmetic procudure, by all means, they should have freedom of choice to do so.